 Deigo is the main cluster here at OIST.
 It became operational in June 2020.
-It was built by Dell Japan, and incorporates storage systems from DDN.
+It consists of compute servers from Dell Japan, and incorporates storage systems from DDN.

 Deigo has two types of nodes, with CPUs from AMD and from Intel.
 The main AMD nodes each have 128 cores and 512GB memory.
 The secondary Intel nodes have 40 cores and 512GB memory.
 One partition also houses a small number of nodes with fewer cores and more memory.